Dogs & Puppies

 Anexa Vet clinics stock a range of quality leads, collars, toys and accessories.
-Our knowledgable staff know that different dogs have different needs and can help pick out what will work for your pet, if you are a little unsure.
+Our knowledgeable staff know that different dogs have different needs and can help pick out what will work for your pet if you are a little unsure.

 Your puppy will need a number of vaccinations, starting at 8 weeks, with the final vaccination when your puppy is at least 16 weeks old.
 Each vaccination is given 4 weeks apart, so in some cases a total of 3 vaccinations may be required.
 Your vet will advise the best vaccination schedule for your dog.

 We recommend vaccinating against parvovirus, canine distemper, infectious canine hepatitis, adenoviral respiratory disease, canine parainfluenza and leptospirosis.
 If your dog will be going into kennels or to dog parks you will also need to vaccinate for canine cough.
 This needs to be done at least 72 hours prior to kennelling.